Coming Soon— Sign up below to get notified when registration opens.

 Real-World Project

-Students will determine whether we work on a single project, such as the production of a theatrical performance, or co-create a project that has several elements such as a poetic play that includes a set that can be replicated as an installation piece in different contexts; and a web component that allows the project to expand.
+We will be drafting, sketching, and designing throughout the semester.
+Students will determine whether we work on a single project, such as the production of a theatrical performance, or co-create a project that has several elements such as a poetry manuscript, an installation piece and a website that allows the project to expand.

 About the Instructor